 Exports to China, mostly of machinery, chemicals and vehicles, rose nearly 10 percent, while imports, mostly of manufactured items, climbed about 8 percent.

-Japan's imports of oil and gas surged as thermal plants increased operations to offset lost generating capacity after nuclear reactors were shut down for safety checks following the March 2011 accident at the Fukushima Dai-Ichi nuclear power plant.
-That further eroded the trade balance, which could improve if some nuclear plants are allowed to go back online once they meet tightened requirements.
+Imports of oil and gas surged as thermal plants increased operations to offset lost generating capacity after nuclear reactors were shut down for safety checks following the March 2011 accident at the Fukushima Dai-Ichi nuclear power plant.
+That further eroded the trade balance, which could improve if some plants are allowed to go back online once they meet tightened requirements.